 A betting market where you bet on the outcome at half time as well as the outcome at full time in the game.

 Next up in our football betting guide, we’ll look at some common goal markets you can expect to find at different bookmakers and betting exchanges.

 In this market, you’re betting on who you think will score the first goal of a game.
-You may find a number of promotions available on these markets, especially if leading goal scorers are in action.
+You may find several promotions available on these markets, especially if leading goal scorers are in action.

 Similar to the previous betting market, except you’re selection can score at any time during the fixture.
-Obviously, the odds will be lower than in the previous goal market.
+The odds will be lower than in the previous goal market.

 A betting market that levels the playing field between strong and weaker opponents.
 The underdog is usually given a head start in terms of goals.